Financial Planning for Carers

 You can get help and support if you’re responsible for looking after someone who has a disability, is getting older or has become ill.

 Help with money

 You may be able to get help to increase your income if your caring duties are affecting your finances.
+Citizens Advice website has lots of information on what financial support you may have access to.
 Depending on your income, assets and living arrangements, you might be able to:

 - apply for Carer’s Allowance and other benefits

 - get help with paying for prescriptions and other healthcare costs from the NHS low income scheme